Dans-labs/dariah/docs/Architecture.md

 it produces a new state from the old state.

 An app has many concerns, some of which are pretty well separable from others.
-Such a concern tends to be centered around a specific slice of the state, involving a specific set of actions, and a dedicated partial reducer of that slice.
+Such a concern tends to be centred around a specific slice of the state, involving a specific set of actions, and a dedicated partial reducer of that slice.
 The components involved do not need the whole state, but only this specific slice of the state.
 Some of the actions may become really specialized, involved, and complex, and for those